incama/DDG/README.md

 Future features planned for DDG include:
 - Pagination for large directories.
+- Replace Lightbox2 with something futureproof.
 - ~~User authentication for private galleries/sharing~~. (not any time soon!)
 - Drag-and-drop file uploads via web UI.
 - Custom themes for enhanced visual design.
+- Face and object recognition.
+(In a galaxy far, far away!)

 ---